AaronLaw/learn-more-python3-the-hard-way/README.md

 ## Quick hacks

-Organization: program comments should be put in README rather than be put in the python script.
+Organization: program comments should be put in README rather than be put in the python script. (a.k.a. don't make dead code nor unintentional comments in the script.)

 ## Dealing with command line arguments